xxxcp/xxxcp.github.io/_pages/about.md

 Major Awards
 ======
 1.  <span style="color:red">**First place**</span> in Track #5: **Video Grounding (Animal Kingdom dataset)** of the Multi-Modal Video Reasoning and Analyzing Competition (MMVRAC) at theInternational Conference on Multimedia and Exposition (ICME) 2024
 2. Xiamen University of Technology Scholarship, 2022-2022
 3. Xiamen University of Technology Scholarship, 2020-2021
-4. National First Prize in the Formula Student Combustion China (FSCC) 2022
+4. National First Prize in the Formula Student Combustion China (FSCC), 2022
-5. National First Prize in the Formula Student Combustion China (FSCC) 2021
+5. National First Prize in the Formula Student Combustion China (FSCC), 2021
-6. National Second Prize in the Formula Student Combustion China (FSCC) 2020
+6. National Second Prize in the Formula Student Combustion China (FSCC), 2020
-7. National Second Prize in the Formula Student Electric China (FSEC) 2022
+7. National Second Prize in the Formula Student Electric China (FSEC), 2022
-9. National Second Prize in the Formula Student Electric China (FSEC) 2021
+9. National Second Prize in the Formula Student Electric China (FSEC), 2021
-11. National Third Prize in the Formula Student Electric China (FSEC) 2021
+11. National Third Prize in the Formula Student Electric China (FSEC), 2021